 Enrollment and Disbursement Policies

-Recipients of Title IV financial aid (Federal Pell Grant, Federal Direct Loan Program, Federal Supplemental Educational Opportunity Grants, Federal Work-Study) must enroll in credit courses for credit (audit enrollments are not eligible for funding) and must be degree-seeking students.
-For Pell Grant recipients, enrollment status for each semester is determined by combining the total number of credit hours enrolled for all sessions in the semester on the fourteenth calendar day from the start of the semester.
-Classes added after the fourteenth calendar day from the start of the semester are not eligible for Pell Grant payment.
+Recipients of Title IV financial aid (Federal Pell Grant, Federal Direct Loan program, Federal Supplemental Educational Opportunity Grants, Federal Work-Study) must enroll in courses for credit (audit enrollments are not eligible for funding) and must be LCCC degree-seeking students.
+For Pell Grant recipients, enrollment status for each semester is determined by combining the total number of credit hours enrolled for all sessions in the semester on the 14th calendar day from the start of the semester.
+Classes added after the 14th calendar day from the start of the semester are not eligible for Pell Grant payment.